hpatnadeeshan/Milestone-4/README.md

 ## Disclaimer

 This project was developed for educational purposes as part of the Code Institute's Full Stack Frameworks with Django module.

+### For Information

+I encountered difficulties with GitHub during the course of this project.
+My original GitHub account was hijacked, likely due to a virus on my laptop.
+Initially, I believed I would regain access within two weeks, so I took a temporary leave from the project.
+However, I did not hear back from the GitHub team within the expected timeframe.
+Consequently, I decided to start the project again using a new GitHub account, after informing my mentor and the student care team about my decision.

+Unfortunately, just three days before the project submission deadline, my new account was flagged.
+Fortunately, with the help of my mentor, I was able to regain access to my old account.
+I promptly transferred the project files to my old account and continued working on the project.

+If you have any doubts regarding commits or users associated with this project, please feel free to contact me.
+I am more than happy to provide any necessary proof regarding the issues I faced with my GitHub accounts.

+old account-hpatnadeeshan(hpatnadeeshan@gmail.com)-finally submitted from this account new account-tnadeeshan(hpatnadeeshan12@gmail.com)
+I used VS code as IDE since these issues.